zypchn/med-data-tr/README.md

 # med-data-tr

-A set of dataset collections for the following purposes:
+A set of Turkish medical dataset collections for the following purposes:
 - LLM fine-tuning
 - LLM continued pretraining
 - LLM instruction tuning